anuk1998/Tiriande-1/Snarl/Planning/state.md

     * `void moveCharacter(Position movePosition)` -- moves a character to the given position
     * Getters and setters

-There will be a `Player` class that implements the `Character` interface.
-It will contain all the same `Character` interface fields and methods, in addition to unique ones specified below, pertaining to player attributes:
+There will be a `Player` class and an `Adversary` interface.
+The `Player` class will contain these fields and methods:
-* `boolean isExpelled` -- indicates whether or not the player has been expelled
+* `boolean isExpelled` -- indicates whether or not the player has been expelled.
-* `void expelPlayer(boolean expel)` -- formally expels player by evaluating its field to expelled

-There will be an `Adversary` interface that extends the `Character` interface.
-There can be different types of adversary classes such as zombies or ghosts that implement this interface.
-The interface fields will include all the fields and methods from the `Character` interface.
+There will be an `Adversary` interface will contain this method:
+* `void expelPlayer(boolean expel)` -- formally expels player by evaluating its field to expelled There can be different types of adversary classes such as zombies or ghosts that implement this interface.
+For simplicity of this milestone, we have left `Adversary` to be a class.

 The game software will consist of rooms and levels, all part of a 2D dungeon crawler that can be represented by a `GameManager` class, which holds all information about the current game state and will perform operations needed to update the game state (or delegate those actions to other classes).
+The `Game Manager` will only have access to an overview of the higher level elements of the game, such as all of the levels, the current level being played, a list of the players, etc. It will not have access to lower level elements, such as a specific door in a room.
+Conversely, players and adversaries will be able to view rooms and position availability, but will not have a full level view.
+Different roles (Game Manager, Player, Adversary) have different levels of access to the game state since they have different responsibilities.

 * The `GameManager` class fields and methods include:
     * `LinkedHashSet<Level> allLevels` -- a set of all the levels in that game
     * `int levelsWon` -- keeps track of levels played and won